Ready to find the perfect college degree?

-For example, if you’re interested in chemistry may choose to become a research scientist, which is among the top paying careers for physical and biological science majors, with experienced professionals earning a median annual salary of $77,300.
-You might be a good candidate for a career as a research scientist if you have a naturally curious and analytical mind and enjoy the challenge of solving problems.
-However, your critical thinking abilities and your thirst for knowledge aren’t themselves enough to prepare you for this occupation.
-To become a research scientist, candidates must first pursue a rigorous college education.
+For example, if you’re interested in chemistry you may choose to become a research scientist.
+It’s among the top-paying careers for physical and biological science majors.
+Experienced professionals earn a median annual salary of $79,300.
+You might be a strong candidate for a career as a research scientist if you have a naturally curious mind and you enjoy solving problems.
+However, your critical thinking abilities and your thirst for knowledge aren’t enough to prepare you for this occupation.
+To become a research scientist, you must first pursue a rigorous college education.

 Beginning a Research Scientist’s Educational Path